-Eastcote Hockey & Badminton Club - The First 50 Years
+Eastcote Hockey & Badminton Club - the journey from 1956

 As time progressed the club grew bigger and shale all weather pitches were being introduced as the leading edge of pitch technology.
-Again through the influence of John Beasley, now Mayor of Hillingdon, the Council installed such a floodlit pitch on the other side of the River Pinn in 1972 and the club were able to hire this by the hour on a Saturday and on a Thursday evening for training.
+With further support from the Council such a floodlit pitch on the other side of the River Pinn was built in 1972 by Hillingdon and the club were able to hire this for Saturday games and on a Thursday evening for training.
 The Club continued to consolidate achieving intermittent success, the high spot being in the late 1970s, when the men's team reached the National Inter League play-offs in Birmingham.

-Gradually due to the economic pressure facing Central Government and Local Councils, the level of support from Hillingdon Council slowly reduced, forcing more of the costs of pitch maintenance onto the Club.
 In the 1980's the Club took out a 10-year licence on the grass pitches becoming responsible for all of the running costs.
-Astro pitches then started to be introduced in some parts of the country and the club asked Hillingdon Council to upgrade the shale pitch to this new surface, but they were no longer able to support the Clubs latest requirements.
-In the late 1980's the Council indicated that they would allow the club to raise money itself and build their own astro pitch.
-This took nearly 9 years to come to fruition.
+Astro pitches then started to be introduced in some parts of the country and the club started to plan to convert the red gras pitch into an Astro pitch and this took nearly 9 years to come to fruition.

 The Super Vets over 50s won the EHA National Vintage Cup for 3 years in a row, 1996-98 and in the 11 years of this competition the team has always reached at least the quarterfinal stage.
 They were runners-up both in 2000 and 2002 semi-finalists in 1995,1999,2001, 2003,2005.

-Ladies vets won the Middx cup 04/05, and again in 05/06, where they also went on to win the South cup earning a place in the National Vets Ladies Final, but sadly had to pull out as most of them were in Greece for Batch's wedding !!!!
+The Ladies Vets won the Middx cup 04/05, and again in 05/06, where they also went on to win the South cup earning a place in the National Vets Ladies Final.

-After many years of fruitless negotiation with the Council over the closure of the changing rooms in the pavilion on the other side of the road, building work commenced in the clubhouse in March 2002 on 4 new changing rooms, 2 umpires rooms and a complete refit of the existing 2 changing rooms.
-This has been funded entirely by the Club and the new rooms were opened in August 2002.
-The kitchen was also expanded and refurbished at the same time.
-2005 has seen the bar refurbished and now includes a wide screen TV.
-The summer of 2006 will see some substantial refurbishment of the Badminton Hall roof and walls again funded entirely by the club.
+In 2002 we extended our clubhouse adding 4 new changing rooms, 2 umpire rooms and a complete refit of the existing 2 changing rooms.
+This has been funded entirely by the Club The kitchen was also expanded and refurbished at the same time.
+2005 has seen the bar refurbished and includes a wide screen TV.
+The summer of 2006 saw substantial refurbishment of the Badminton Hall roof and walls again funded entirely by the club.

-The Club fields 12 men's and 5 ladies league sides on Saturdays, 2 Sunday Mixed, 2 Sunday Veterans and 7 colts league teams.
+The Club now fields 9 Men's and 5 Ladies league sides on Saturdays.
+On Sunday’s, 2 Sunday Veterans teams, the Mixed team and 6 colts league teams compete.